San Diego Trolley: Hurricane Kathleen

 On September 10, 1976, nature intervened, setting off a chain of events that would help decide the corridor to be used.

-Hurricane Kathleen destroyed parts of San Diego and Arizona Eastern Railway (SD&AE) Desert Line, at the time owned by Southern Pacific (SP) railroad.
-The SD&AE offered freight service between San Diego and points east with a line that traveled between Downtown San Diego, San Ysidro, Northern Mexico, and Imperial County before connecting with the rest of the SP system in Plaster City, California.
+Hurricane Kathleen destroyed parts of San Diego and Arizona Eastern Railway (SD&AE) Desert Line (east of San Diego), which at the time was owned by Southern Pacific (SP) railroad.
+The SD&AE offered freight service with a line that traveled between downtown San Diego, San Ysidro, northern Baja California (in Mexico), and Imperial County before connecting with the rest of the SP system in Plaster City, California.
 The hurricane caused $1.3 million worth of damage to the line ($ adjusted for inflation), primarily in Imperial County, east of San Diego.
 Freight service was suspended, and in light of the extensive damages, SP petitioned the Interstate Commerce Commission to abandon the SD&AE on August 9, 1977.

-The MTDB immediately began studying the SD&AE corridor between Downtown San Diego and the San Ysidro Port of Entry for joint use by electric light rail and freight trains.
+The MTDB immediately began studying the SD&AE corridor between downtown San Diego and the San Ysidro Port of Entry for joint use by electric light rail and freight trains.
 In June 1978, the MTDB found the entire joint-use project feasible.

 At the same time, the San Diego County Board of Supervisors became concerned about the potential loss of freight service on the SD&AE, which was seen as vital to the county's economic interests and the continued viability of San Diego as a deep-water port.
 The county commissioned its own study to examine using a portion of the SD&AE tracks for passenger service which would share the track with freight services, the motivation being the transit services could share the costs of maintaining the tracks.
 San Diego County proposed operating either commuter rail trains or self-powered diesel rail cars.